wiselenium/wiselenium/README.md

   - WiseTest.class = test base class that can be extended.

 #### Browser configuration
-The browser will be automatically open on a beforeClass lifecyle and closed afterClass.
+The browser will be automatically opened on a beforeClass lifecyle and closed afterClass.
 Firefox is the default browser, and can be changed overriding the `initDriver()` method.

 #### Page initialization